x1angli/cvt2utf/README.md

 #### Why do we choose UTF-8 among all charsets?

-For i18n, UTF-8 is wide spread.
-It is the de-facto standard for non-English texts.
+It is the de-facto standard for i18n.

 Compared with UTF-16, UTF-8 is usually more compact and "with full fidelity".
 It also doesn't suffer from the endianness issue of UTF-16.

 #### Why do we need this tool?

-Indeed, there are a bunch of text editors out there (such as Notepad++) that handle various encodings of text files very well.
-Yet for the purpose of __batch conversion__ we need this Python script.
-This script is also written for educational purpose -- developers can learn from this script to get an idea of how to handle text encoding.
+Indeed, there are a bunch of text editors with stunning text encoding capabilities.
+Yet for users who want to do __batch conversions__ this tool could be handy.

-Additionaly, some users gave me the feedback to bring into attention those Linux commands such as `sed`, `iconv`, `enca`.
+Additionally, some users gave me the feedback to bring into attention those Linux commands such as `sed`, `iconv`, `enca`.
 All of them have the limitation that they are Linux-only commands, and not applicable for other OS.
 * __`iconv`__ requires you to explicitly specify the "from-encoding" of the file.
-Moreover, it converts a single file at at time, so that you have to write a bash script for batch conversion.
+Moreover, it converts a single file at a time, so that you have to write a bash script for batch conversion.
 Worst of all, it lacks adaptability so that the set of files have to be encoded in the same character set.
 See [here](https://www.tecmint.com/convert-files-to-utf-8-encoding-in-linux/) for more information.
 * __`recode`__ is really a nice and powerful tool.
 It goes further by supporting CR-LF conversion and Base64.
 See [here](https://stackoverflow.com/questions/64860/best-way-to-convert-text-files-between-character-sets) and [here](https://github.com/rrthomas/recode/).
 * __`sed`__ can be used to add or remove BOM.
 It can also be used in combination with `iconv`.
 * __`enca`__ is used to detect the current encoding of a file.

-#### Is the current version reliable?
-We are dedicated to deliver quality tools to friends like you.
-This Python package relies on chardet, which is not so intelligent in terms of recognizing file codecs.
-Hopefully, better solutions will appear in the future.